ShivaSainathReddyKaitha/Demo/README.md

 # Demo
-This is a demo file to practice Git commands
+This is a demo file to practice Git commands.